pjperez/httping/README.md

 1. Open a new Issue
 2. Fork the project, add a feature or fix and send us a PR
 3. Go to the [Projects](https://github.com/pjperez/httping/projects) section and comment on a card/issue from the TODO list.
+4. Open an issue
-4. Just get in touch if you have other ideas :)
+5. Just get in touch if you have other ideas :)
-5. Do whatever you want actually! :)
+6. Do whatever you want actually! :)